viraljetani/family-tree/README.md

 Setup (for Mac or Windows):

 - Clone the repo in your local.
-- Plece the .env file from the email into the project's root directory.
+- Paste the .env file from the email into the project's root directory.
 - On the Terminal inside the project directory run the following:
 > sail up -d  [Make sure docker is installed and running]